This is a summary of the New Zealand government’s policy on whales and whaling.

 Review the Department of Conservation's Marine Mammal Action Plan for 2005-2010.

-This brochure opens out into an A2 poster about key marine mammal species and their general distribution around New Zealand.
+This brochure opens out into an A2 poster about key marine mammal species.

 This poster has details of the different types of whales, dolphins and seals in New Zealand and where they are found.